Deeds. Not Words

 Background: A toxic environment brimming with risk

-The nuclear option for effecting DE&I change from inside that should never have been necessary
+The nuclear option to effect change that should never have been necessary

-But in the end, nothing worked at shifting the pendulum and I continued to both endure personally and witness against others very vivid discrimination taking place successfully across our firm that in my opinion met the definition of hate crime under the Equality Act.
-With all my firms checks and balances vividly showing themselves to be unable to combat the criminal behaviours I and others reported time and again, and with management consistently failing to Listen Up to what we were saying, I realised the only way to fulfill my legal obligations to report the gravity of these alleged crimes to a competent authority was to take more drastic measures to Speak Up effectively.
+But in the end, nothing worked at shifting the pendulum and I continued to both endure personally and witness against others relentless discrimination absent all consequence taking place across our firm.
+Misconduct which (in my opinion) met the definition of hate crime under the Equality Act, and ticked every box of the Public Interest Test.
+With all checks and balances now non-functional, the criminal behaviours I and others reported time and again went overlooked by HR and a leadership team incapable of listening.
+The only way to fulfill my legal obligations, by reporting the gravity of these alleged crimes to a competent authority, was to take more drastic measures to Speak Up effectively.

-On my own initiative, Project Speak Up was the product of 300 hours extra overtime on my part.
-Over 100 interviews with marginalised staff - past and present - and DE&I leaders accompanied by tireless research and senior management briefings that revealed the extent of the problem was larger than even I could have ever imagined.
+On my own initiative across 300 hours, Project Speak Up incorporates the real lived stories of over 100 staff and D&I leaders past and present, and from all walks of life.
+That's alongside tireless fully-referenced research, quantitative data analytics and senior management briefings that revealed the extent of the problem was far larger than anyone could ever have imagined.

-After submitting my report to the CEO in July 2021, the bank rallied around the DE&I agenda and I was filled with renewed hope for progress and pride at my long-time employer.
-But as the dust settled from the initial press coverage borne from the unexpected leak and external industry interest in my efforts, it became clear to me through my discussions with senior management that the banks response to my landmark report would not be sufficient to safeguard the many marginalised colleagues I represented up and down the bank from further harm.
+After submitting my report to the CEO in July 2021, the bank rallied around the D&I agenda.
+But as the dust settled from early press coverage, it became clear the banks response to my landmark report was insufficiently authentic to safeguard the marginalised colleagues I represented and bring about sufficient change to protect the firms future.

-Faced with active whistleblower retaliations by maligned factions within the bank, coupled with a lack of proactive advocacy from aligned factions, I was left with no choice but to leave the firm and career I loved - the nuclear option.
-In order to deliver success I would have to become the worlds first declared banking whistleblower on race inclusion and give up my life's work in banking.”
+Faced with active whistleblower retaliations by maligned factions within the bank, coupled with an absence of advocacy from aligned factions, I had no choice but to leave the firm and career I loved - the nuclear option.
+To truly help others and deliver more beings a path to success, I would have to sacrifice everything I ever had to become a whistleblower.”

 Ian Clarke